eucalyptus/euca-demo/doc/install-mjc-sba-3-manual.md

     Sector size (logical/physical): 512 bytes / 512 bytes
     I/O size (minimum/optimal): 512 bytes / 512 bytes
     Disk identifier: 0x00000000
+    ```

+3. (NC): Confirm storage

+    The physical hosts which participate in this hybrid virtual/physical POC were created by
+    PXE boot with a network OS and kickstart, which installs minimal CentOS and some custom
+    local RPMs for repositories and certificate authorities.
+There is a single SSD disk,
+    used for swap and /, but no additional storage.

+    Here is the output of some disk commands showing the storage layout created by kickstart.

+    **Mounted Filesystems**

+    ```bash
+    df -h
+    Filesystem            Size  Used Avail Use% Mounted on /dev/mapper/local-root
+                          5.3G  1.1G  4.0G  21% /
+    tmpfs                 939M     0  939M   0% /dev/shm
+    /dev/vda1             488M   55M  408M  12% /boot
+    /dev/mapper/eucalyptus-eucalyptus
+                           32G   48M   30G   1% /var/lib/eucalyptus
+    ```

+    **Logical Volume Management**

+    ```bash
     pvscan
       PV /dev/vdb    VG eucalyptus   lvm2 [128.00 GiB / 96.00 GiB free]
       PV /dev/vdc    VG eucalyptus   lvm2 [128.00 GiB / 128.00 GiB free]